openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 9: Added to and removed from a network

 Added to and removed from a network
-Added to and removed from a network through external switch (when enables this function, triple press the external switch within 1.5 seconds to be added to or removed from a network)
+<p&gtAdded to and removed from a network through external switch (when enables this function, triple press the external switch within 1.5 seconds to be added to or removed from a network)</p&gt <p&gt0 - disable</p&gt <p&gt1 - enable</p&gt

-0 - disable

-1 - enable
 The following option values may be configured -:

 | Value  | Description |